 We use this to check you have the basic numeracy skills and behaviours expected of a prison officer.

-This is a half day assessment.
-We test to see if you have the abilities, behaviours, strengths and fitness to be a prison officer.
+The Online Assessment Centre is a half day assessment carried out online through a laptop with webcam.
+Our friendly assessors will meet you and test to see if you have the abilities, behaviours, strengths and fitness to be a prison officer.

-Before you start in your role, you will undergo Prison Officer Entry Level Training (POELT) where you will learn and practise all the key skills and behaviours that are vital in the role of a prison officer.
+Before you start in your role, you will complete foundation training where you will learn and practise all the key skills and behaviours that are vital in the role of a prison officer.

 Check if you are eligible to become a prison officer.
 You will need to:

 If you are not a UK or EU citizen, you will need a leave to remain entitlement of approximately 30 months or more at the point you apply.